kfaizi/kfaizi.github.io/index.md

 <h1 style="text-align:center">Kian Faizi</h1>

 <p>
-I'm a PhD student at <span style="color: #FF6C0C">Caltech</span> with <a href="http://www.rpgroup.caltech.edu/">Rob Phillips</a>, where I think about how matter, energy, and information move through biological systems.
+I'm a PhD student at <span style="color: #FF6C0C">Caltech</span> with <a href="http://www.rpgroup.caltech.edu/">Rob Phillips</a>, where I think about how matter and energy move through biological systems, from the molecular to the planetary scale.
 </p>

 <p>